intersystems-community/irisdemo-demo-htap/README.md

 Traditional databases will then do their best to write the current state in a structured **database file**.
 This is a slow process since the database has to update specific blocks on the database file to reflect the changes happening to the current state (random writes).
 Traditional databases will do this asynchronously as soon as possible.
 This has the advantage that, in case you need to restart your database, the current state of the database can be read directly from the database file (and completed with just a few records from the log file) instead of being reconstructed transaction by transaction entirely from the database log file.

-In-Memory databases, on the other hand, will only write to the database file if they can't hold the full database state in memory anylonger.
+In-Memory databases, on the other hand, will only write to the database file if they can't hold the full database state in memory any longer.
 They will apply data compression in memory as well to make the best usage of available memory.
 Some in-memory databases will not even have a database file to write to, relying completely on the log file when it is time to restart the database.
 These In-memory databases will crash if they run out of memory.
 But most enterprise In-Memory databases such as SAP HANA will write to the database file just like InterSystems IRIS does, but only when they are running out of memory and data compression doesn't help anymore.

 So, as you can realize, if we are constantly inserting records (Data ingestion) to the database, there is a **out of memory pressure** building up, in order to open up more space in memory for the new records which will force these databases to write to disk.
 On the other hand, we are running parallel queries as well for a specifc set of records which will force the database to try their best to keep those constantly requested records in memory.
 That is what we call **in-memory pressure**.